Sigma 35mm f/1.4 DG DN Art Review

 In Action

-The stepping motor autofocus is silent and fast and the max f/1.4 f-stop has me use the term “workhorse wide angle lens” in my headline for this review.
-While the lens isn’t that heavy I would probably pick a smaller option for travel or a daily carry such as the 35mm f/2 DG DN Contemporary if I was going with a Sigma lens.
+The stepping motor autofocus is silent and fast, and the max f/1.4 f-stop has me using the term “workhorse wide-angle lens” in my headline for this review.
+While the lens isn’t that heavy, if I were going with a Sigma lens, I would probably pick a smaller option for travel or a daily carry, such as the 35mm f/2 DG DN Contemporary.

 If you shoot events or weddings, however, having the extra f-stop can save the day and provide images with a shallower depth of field while keeping your ISO lower.
-These are the types of images that can set your work apart and the extra cost and effort of carrying a bulkier and heavier lens may be worth your while.
+These types of images can set your work apart, and the extra cost and effort of carrying a bulkier and heavier lens may be worth your while.

 Image Quality